isc-projects/stork/doc/devel.rst

 containers.
 They are exposed to the host on specific ports.

-When these agents are added as machines in the ``Stork Server`` UI, both a localhost address and a port port specific to a given container must be specified.
+When these agents are added as machines in the ``Stork Server`` UI, both a localhost address and a port specific to a given container must be specified.
 This is a list of ports for particular Rake tasks and containers: